ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 ```
 High cohesive example is clear about intention and more focused.Low cohesive example is not focused and have additional responsibility.

+>  The code inside each Java class must have high internal cohesion, but be as loosely coupled as possible to the code in other Java classes.

 ## Sufficiency
 * Does the class capture enough of the details of the thing being modeled to be useful?
 ## Completeness